-- Used exclusively in this state to transport harvested forest products; - Operated solely at a forested site and in an area extending not more than a 100-mile radius from such site; - That carries a load with dimensions not in excess of 25 cubic yards per two axles with dual wheels: - When operated on the national system of interstate and defense highways, does not exceed the weight limits of Section 304.180, RSMo.
+- Used exclusively in this state to transport harvested forest products; - Operated solely at a forested site and in an area extending not more than a 150-mile radius from such site; - That may be operated with a weight not exceeding 22,400 pounds on one axle or 44,800 pounds on any tandem axle, except the front steering axle shall not exceed 15,000 pounds or the vehicle manufacturers rating.
+A local log truck may have a total weight of up to 105,000 pounds when operating within the 150-mile radius on state highways that are not part of the national system of interstate and defense highways. - When operated on the national system of interstate and defense highways or outside the 150-mile radius specified above, does not exceed the weight limits of Section 304.180, RSMo.
 (Legal axle weight on a single axle is 20,000 pounds.
 Legal weight on a tandem axle group is commonly 34,000 pounds.
 However, this weight limit varies depending on the amount of axle spacing between axles in a group.
 Please refer to the weight chart in 304.180 for specific weight limits.) - That does not have more than four axles and does not pull a trailer which has more than three axles; and - Used to transport harvesting equipment which is used specifically for cutting, felling, trimming, de-limbing, debarking, chipping, skidding, loading, unloading, and stacking.